KaranS2111/HogwartsBot_RAG_LLM/README.md

 # Installation
 To set-up HogwartsBot, follow the steps below:

+- You can use your own API key.
+Here Gemini is used.
+For using your API key, just change the GEMINI_API_KEY in `.env` file.

 - Clone the repository in your **VSCode terminal**:

     `git clone https://github.com/KaranS2111/HogwartsBot_RAG_LLM`\